Businesses have been feeling the impact of pandemic closures worldwide, requiring them to be creative to continue to have a stream of income.

 #1 – Rent out your equipment to members

 As dumbbells and resistance bands began to fly off the shelves of Target at the beginning of quarantine, Unite Fitness in Philadelphia chose to rent out their equipment.
 They rented out all the weights and bands they owned.
-This switch was mutually beneficial for them financially and their members who couldn’t access equipment.
+This switch was mutually beneficial for them financially and for their members who couldn’t access equipment.

-Many other smaller studios have followed in suit with different rental options.
+Many other smaller studios have followed suit with different rental options.
 Even spin studios have taken to renting out their bikes so members can participate in virtual spin classes.
-This is a great option to help you continue to bring in revenue, especially if you’re in a state when there are still closures.
+This is a great option to help you continue to bring in revenue, especially if you’re in a state where there are still closures.